afarkhsi/dropdown_menu_plugin/README.md

-# Select-component-libraryA library of React components created using `create-react-app`.
+# Select-component-library library of React components created using `create-react-app`.

 ## Description: